imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/async.md

 ### When to Use

-- **Low-level control**: When you need to interface with callback-based libraries or custom event loops.
+- **Low-level control**: When we need to interface with callback-based libraries or custom event loops.
 - **External integration**: For bridging `asyncio` with other async frameworks or systems.
 - **Rare in typical use**: Most `asyncio` programs use tasks or coroutines instead, as they’re more convenient.